 In addition to the risk of injury or even death to child passengers, breaking Alabama car seat laws can also result in a ticket and a $25 fine, and possible points against your driver’s license.
 You can avoid this simply by following the law and ensuring your child is in the proper seat for their age and weight.

 Safely Using a Car Seat to Protect Your Child

-If you or someone you know cannot afford the correct car seat for your child, there are resources in Alabama to assist with this.
-There are many car seat distribution programs that either provide the appropriate car seat for free, or allow people to rent a car seat.
+If you or someone you know cannot afford a proper car seat for a child, there are resources in Alabama to assist with this.
+Many car seat distribution programs will either provide the appropriate car seat for free or allow people to rent a car seat.
 You can find many of these programs online.
-No matter what it takes, is is crucial that parents follow Alabama car seat laws and always check their children’s safety seats to ensure that everyone can travel as safely as possible on the roads.
+No matter what it takes, it is crucial that parents follow Alabama car seat laws and always check their children’s safety seats to ensure everyone can travel as safely as possible on the roads.

 Morris Bart & Associates, LLC Attorneys Are Experienced in Helping Parents with Auto Accident Claims

 Dealing with a collision can be a lot easier if you have an attorney on your side, especially if your child was injured in the accident.
 The Alabama personal injury attorneys at the Morris Bart law office have decades of experience dealing with the complexities of insurance claims and car accidents.
 If you or your child were involved in an accident, call the Morris Bart law firm for a free consultation.

 We’re available 24/7, and we’d like to help you get the money you deserve.
 We have several locations across Alabama.
 Connect with a lawyer today by calling (800) 537-8185.